joacoh/wise2mbh/README.md

     pip install git+https://github.com/joacoh/wise2mbh.git

 Pre-requisites are a Python version `>=3.10` and have `numpy-1.23`, `scipy-1.12.0`, `astropy-5.3.4`, `pandas-2.2.1` and `astroquery-0.4.6`, and for this reason **I highly recommend using WISE2MBH in a dedicated Python environment with exact versions**.

 ---
+### Build your version

+If you want to build your own version of `wise2mbh` in your system, you will need `setuptools`, `wheel` and `codecs`.
+These may already be installed in your system.
+Once you have them, simply copy this repo and inside the main folder use the following command:

+    python3 setup.py bdist_wheel

+Once finished, your build will be inside the **build/lib/wise2mbh** folder and inside the **dist** folder as a compressed file.

+---
 ### Scripts and Tutorials